daniel-hall/SourceArchitecture/README.md

 - #### UIKit works just like SwiftUI and is powered by the exact same Sources of data

   In Source Architecture, anything which should present updating data to the user (whether a UIViewController, a SwiftUI View, a UITableViewCell, etc.) simply conforms to the `Renderer` protocol.
-This protocol only requires that the view have an @Source property named "model" with the type of the Model the view wants to display (analagous to "view model" or "view state").
+This protocol only requires that the view have an @Source property named "model" with the type of the Model the view wants to display (analogous to "view model" or "view state").
 For SwiftUI Views, that's the only requirement, for non-SwiftUI views there must also be a method named `render()` which will be called automatically when the model is updated.

   Here is a simplified SwiftUI View which shows the status of a coworker, using Source Architecture: